 OpenMacro command load a macro from a file into the

-The current setting your your
+The current setting of your

 VerboseMacros flag determines whether

 long or abbreviated command names are used when saving a macro.
 For your

 InsertString commands, but only if all the inserted characters are